WLS-TV: WBKB-TV (1953–1968)

 In February 1953, ABC merged with United Paramount Theatres (UPT), the former theater division of Paramount Pictures.
 UPT subsidiary Balaban and Katz owned WBKB (which shared a CBS affiliation with WGN-TV).
 The newly merged American Broadcasting-Paramount Theatres, as the company was known then, could not keep both stations because of Federal Communications Commission (FCC) regulations then enforced that forbade the common ownership of two television stations licensed to the same market.
 As a result, WBKB's channel 4 license was sold to CBS, which subsequently changed that station's call letters to WBBM-TV; that outlet would move to VHF channel 2 several months later on July 5, 1953.
 The old WBKB's on-air and behind-the-scenes staff stayed at the new WBBM-TV, while the WBKB call letters and management moved to channel 7 (from 1965 to 1968, a "-TV" suffix was included in the station's calls, modifying it to WBKB-TV).

+Sterling "Red" Quinlan served as WBKB's general manager from the early 1950s to the mid-1960s, and became a giant in early Chicago television.
+Quinlan was instrumental in starting the careers of Tom Duggan, Frank Reynolds and Bob Newhart.
+The station courageously aired The Tom Duggan Show in the mid-1950s, which became the most popular show in the Chicago market, far outdrawing other network competition.